 Now, look at yourself and tell me all the things concerning your children you do right, Ann.

 Well-I-uh, love them.
 I really do, Father!
-I want them to know You more than anything!
-I tell them about You.
+Above all else I want them to know You.
+Don’t I tell them about You?
 How much You love them and me.
 My desire is to teach my children what is right and good.

 The reflection of Ann in the mirror didn’t change, but my focal point did.

 You love me.
 Even when I never seem to do anything right.
-You love me.
 The flutter of self-disappointment in the pit of my stomach, stilled.
 My head lifted a notch.
 My vision, though blurry through repentant tears, cleared.

 If I’d stayed on the couch, I’d have missed this moment where my Father lovingly exchanged my condemnation to His LIFE.

 With God’s LIFE in me, I could move forward.

 With His LIFE in me, my confidence in parenting my children soared to new heights.
 The LIFE of God in me made everything fresh.
 I’d get a “do over.”
 Would I yell again?
 Certainly.
 Could I get a “do over” again?
 Every time.